 Contact a nursing home negligence lawyer at (303) 775-8128 to discuss your lawsuit.

-Hip fractures and other hip injuries are one of the leading causes of hospitalization for people over the age of 65, according to the Centers for Disease Control and Prevention (CDC).
+Hip fractures and other hip injuries are one of the leading causes of hospitalization for people over the age of 65, according to the National Institute of Health.

 As many as 300,000 people over 65 are hospitalized for hip fractures annually.
 More than 95% of those broken hips are caused by falls.